 The tasks and outward appearance of the Swiss Guards have not changed over the years.
 Their equipment and training, on the other hand, must be constantly updated to meet new challenges and keep the world’s smallest army up with the latest developments in security techniques at all times.
 In addition to the swords and halberds traditionally seen in photos, the Swiss Guards have tear gas and firearms at their disposal for use in emergency situations.

 The formula for success: tradition and innovation

-The Pope will travel to Switzerland on 21 June 2018, where he will be accompanied by a detachment of the Swiss Guard.
+The Pope traveled to Switzerland on 21 June 2018, where he was accompanied by a detachment of the Swiss Guard.